derekmerck/OrthancDocker/README.md

 $ python3 docker-manifest.py --d $DOCKER_USERNAME orthanc-plugins
 ```

-An automation pipeline for git-push-triggered image regeneration and tagging is demonstrated in the `.travis.yml` script.
-However, these cross-compiling jobs exceed the [Travis][] 50-minute timeout window, so builds are currently done by hand on cloud infrastructure.
+A [Travis][] automation pipeline for git-push-triggered image regeneration and tagging is demonstrated in the `.travis.yml` script.
+However, these cross-compiling jobs exceed Travis' 50-minute timeout window, so builds are currently done by hand using cloud infrastructure.

 [Travis]: http://travis-ci.org

 ## Run Orthanc on ARM

-[Packet.net][] rents bare-metal 96-core `aarch64` [Cavium ThunderX] servers for $0.50/hour.
-Packet's affiliated [Works On Arm][] program provided build-time for developing and testing these cross-platform images.
+[Packet.net][] rents bare-metal 96-core 128GB `aarch64` [Cavium ThunderX] servers for $0.50/hour.
+Packet's affiliated [Works On Arm][] program provided compute time for developing and testing these cross-platform images.

 [Cavium ThunderX]: https://www.cavium.com/product-thunderx-arm-processors.html
 [Packet.net]: https://packet.net
 [Works On Arm]: https://www.worksonarm.com

-You can confirm that the appropriate image has been pulled by inspecting the value of `.Config.Labels.architecture`.
-(Note this is a creator-defined label that is _different_ than the `.Architecture` key -- which appears to _always_ report as `amd64`.)
+You can confirm that the appropriate image has been pulled by starting a container with the command `arch`.

 ```bash
 $ docker pull derekmerck/orthanc